arche999/arche999/README.md

 I'm currently strengthening my skills in:

-- SQL for supply chain analytics
+- SQL for data analysis
 - Power BI dashboards and data modeling
-- Python data engineering and automation
+- Python automation and data engineering
 - API integration
-- Software engineering practices
-- C++ fundamentals
+- Object-Oriented Programming

-I'm also exploring:

-**ROS 2 · OpenCV · Robotics · AI**
+- Data Structures & Algorithms
+- Git and software development workflows
+- Testing and debugging

 ---

+## 🤖 Future Exploration

+I'm also interested in the intersection of software, automation, and intelligent systems.

+Areas I'm gradually exploring:

+**C++ · Linux · ROS 2 · OpenCV · Computer Vision · Robotics · AI**

+My long-term goal is to understand how software and intelligent automation can be applied beyond office workflows and into real-world industrial systems.

+---

-## 🎯 Current Goal
+## 🎯 Current Focus

-Build practical systems that combine:
+I'm building toward the intersection of:

-**Supply Chain Knowledge + Data + Software + Automation**
+### Supply Chain Knowledge
++
+### Data Analytics
++
+### Software
++
+### Automation

-My goal is to transform repetitive operational workflows into reliable, data-driven systems.
+I want to build systems that help transform raw operational data into useful decisions.

+> **From manual processes → structured data → automation → better decisions**

 ---